trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   text-completion `iterator.next` match is the `toAsyncGenerator` compatibility adapter that exposes Effect streams through the public `AsyncGenerator<LlmChunk>` provider contract.
+- The request-response queue stream slice replaced the Effectful `waitForResponse` generator loop with `Stream.fromQueue`, `Stream.filterMapEffect`, `Result`, and `Stream.runHead`, dropping the remaining `while (` count from 3 to 2.
+The two remaining production `while` hits are synchronous parsing/CLI traversal loops, not async polling loops.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.